-There are many resorts in Saariselka.
-Most tourists stay at the Kakslauttanen Arctic Resort.
 However, we chose to stay at the Suomen Latu Kiilopää (Fell Centre Kiilopää).
-Not only because it has the traditional smoke sauna on its premises, but also because its far more economical.
-And it’s also good to know that the bus from Rovaniemi stops at the Fell Centre.
+Not only because it has the traditional smoke sauna on its premises, but also because it’s far more economical.

 The further north you move away from Rovaniemi, the less commercial it becomes.
-Many choose to travel up to Saariselka to get their peace of mind.
+Many choose to travel up to Saariselka to get peace of mind.
 However, that wasn’t good enough for us.
-We wanted to go even further north!
+We wanted to go even further north to Ivalo and Inari!

 Ivalo is a small town an hour north, by bus, of Saariselka.
 Most people fly from Helsinki to Ivalo and then go to Saariselka.
-However, Ivalo in itself is a small town that has a great place to stay, and is a phenomenal location to see the northern lights!
+However, Ivalo in itself is a fantastic place to stay, and a phenomenal location to see the northern lights!
 We had an incredible time staying in Ivalo which is evident from our photos.